na-na-hi/renget/archive/onrms.md

 ####ESSENTIALS
 #####BASIC TERMS
 !!! info
-	-> ==**Large Language Models (LLM)**== <-
+    -> ==**Large Language Models (LLMs)**== <-
-...is AI specializing in processing text:
+...are AI specializing in processing text:
-- you write LLMs **instructions** on what they need to do
+- you give LLMs **instructions** on what to do
-- they give back text as a response
+- they give back text in response

 -> ![image failed to load: reload the page](https://files.catbox.moe/ncyuq8.png) <-

-you may assign the various **traits** to LLM, or tell it to **portray a character**. this way LLM will assume the role of ==**a bot**==, with whom you may roleplay, chat, or play creative scenario
+you may assign various **traits** to LLM or instruct it to **portray a character**. this way LLM assumes the role of ==**a bot**==, which you can roleplay with, chat, or engage in creative scenarios

-LLMs may imitate:
+LLMs can imitate:
-- famous character from franchise, fandom, anime, movie
+- popular characters from franchises, fandoms, animes, movies
-- completely original character (OC)
+- completely original characters (OC)
 - an assistant providing IRL help
 - a scenario or simulator
 - DnD / RPG game
 - etc

-the instructions to portray a character are commonly called  ==**definitions (defs)**== (of specific character) on example below character's definition is `grumpy NEET zoomer girl with ADHD`:
+the instructions to portray a character are commonly known as  ==**definitions (defs)**== (of a specific character) on example below the character's definition is `grumpy NEET zoomer girl with ADHD`:

 -> ![image failed to load: reload the page](https://files.catbox.moe/13zn1x.png) <-

-if a character is well-known then the definition could be as short as stating the character's name, for example `Pinkie Pie`:
+if a character is well-known the definition could be as short as stating the character's name, like `Pinkie Pie`:

 -> ![image failed to load: reload the page](https://files.catbox.moe/jv1v1e.png) <-

-keep in mind, when you chat with a bot you are chatting with LLM *mimicking character definitions* it is similar to modding in videogames - the underlying mechanics (engine) remain, only the visuals change.
+remember, when you are chatting with a bot you are interacting with LLM *imitating character definitions* it's akin to modding in videogames - the underlying mechanics (engine) remain, only the visuals change

-different LLMs portray the same characters in various way, aka **Rainbow Dash by one LLM will vary from Rainbow Dash by another LLM**
+different LLMs portray the same characters differently, i.e., **Rainbow Dash by one LLM will differ from Rainbow Dash by another LLM**